-Nuclear energy represents the single largest carbon-free baseload source of energy in the United States, accounting for nearly 20 percent of the electricity generated and more than 60 percent of our low-carbon production.
+Nuclear energy represents the single largest carbon-free baseload source of energy in the United States, accounting for nearly 20 percent of the electricity generated and over 60 percent of our low-carbon production.
 Worldwide, nuclear power generates 14 percent of global electricity.
 Continually increasing demand for clean energy both domestically and across the globe, combined with research designed to make nuclear power ever safer and more cost-effective, will keep nuclear in the energy mix for the foreseeable future.

 U.S. researchers are collaborating with nuclear scientists and engineers around the world to develop new technologies that will lower costs, maximize safety, minimize proliferation risk, and handle used fuel and radioactive waste.
 These are international concerns that the international nuclear community must address together.
 Just as all nations stand to benefit from nuclear energy, the risk of nuclear proliferation or the consequences of an accident know no national borders.
 Bilateral and multilateral collaborations build international consensus, capitalize on limited resources, and promote innovation far more effectively than any one nation can do alone.